 “Hey sweetheart, why don’t you sit on my lap?” the grizzled veteran taunted, his war hat pinned with jangling medals.
 Most women would have laughed it off, or joked back, or ignored him.

 Self-help often encourages people to improve their lives by making statements like, “I have all the money I need,” or, “I have unlimited energy to take on all challenges.”
 But despite endless internet lists of positive affirmations, if you don’t already have a positive mindset, positive affirmations may actually hurt your self-esteem.

 We credit Socrates with the insight that ‘the unexamined life is not worth living’ and that to ‘know thyself’ is the path to true wisdom.
 But is there a right and a wrong way to go about such self-reflection?

 The philosophy behind the law of attraction turns conventional thinking about the sources of our problems upside down.
 For example, instead of repeating this refrain, “I am this way because of what happened to me as a child,”

 For many adults, sex forms part of a healthy, balanced life.
 Not only is courtship part of a relationship, but it can also spend considerable time in the mind as well.
-While most people will dream about sex from time to time, if you are experiencing some recurring dreams, it may be a sign of some underlying issue.

 Here’s how it goes…We see motivational stuff posted on different social media platforms regularly.
 They are posted for our benefit: to give us strength, to pick ourselves back up when we are down, or to remind us to pursue our dreams.